PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/introduction_to_programming.md

 A syntax errors occurs when the syntax is incorrect.
 For example, forgetting the `;` at the end of a statement in C++.
 Syntax errors are easily found at compile time - the compiler will not let you have any syntax error, and will return an error description that usually makes it easy to correct your code.

-Semantic errors are logic errors and will not necessarily be caught by the compiler, resulting in an executable programme that does not work correctly.
+Semantic errors are logic errors and will not necessarily be caught by the compiler, resulting in an executable program that does not work correctly.

 ```{tip}
 :class: margin